aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

     visualize(graph, view='dot', name='mygraph', nodecolors={}, engine='dot')

     # in trams.py
-    readTramNetwork(file='tramnetwork.json)
+    readTramNetwork(file='tramnetwork.json')
 ```
+The functionalities of these classes and functions will be specified
+in detail below.

-Last but not least, you will have to write tests using `unittest` and `hypothesis` libraries.
+Last but not least, you will have to write tests using either the `unittest` or `hypothesis` libraries, or both.

 ## The task: file `graphs.py`